 4. Contact your local branch if you’re in need of additional support or are facing financial difficulty.
 If you're unable to find the support you need online, you can contact your local branch directly - you'll find all the phone numbers in our branch locator.
 If you need to visit a branch in person please use the branch locator to check the opening hours before you set out.
-Some branches have re-opened on a Saturday to offer support on your more complex enquiries, such as discussing your account or specific help you may need with your finances.
-Our counter service will not be available in these branches on a Saturday.
-We’re following the latest government guidance and continue to apply social distancing in our branches.
+In our branches you may wish to check on entering to make sure you can stay safe, with some physical distancing.
 TSB supports the NHS Test and Trace service (Test Trace Protect in Wales, and Test and Protect in Scotland).
 We may share your contact details with the relevant authorities if requested.
 Please visit the government Test and Trace web page for more information.

 5. You can also use your local Post Office® branch to pay in cash and cheques and check your balance, and if you have a current account with us you can also withdraw cash.
 For more information on branches and services available visit postoffice.co.uk/tsb-bank

 Post Office® is a registered trademark of Royal Mail.

 6. Support from friends or family.
 If you need help to manage your finances you can give a trusted family or friend access to your account.
 You can request this by completing the form at the third party access page or, if you’d rather speak to a TSB Partner, calling your local branch.